 Medication for chronic conditions such as asthma, including Ventolin, can have an impact on your child’s teeth.
 Long-term use also diminishes the acid buffering effect of saliva, thereby increasing risk of getting decay.

-During routine checkup, one of the things we check is overall crowding or spacing and how the jaws align.
+During a routine checkup, one of the things we check for is overall crowding or spacing and how the jaws align.
 This is important to assess whether early orthodontic treatment is required and whether there are aberrant habits at play.

 A child might also present with “a double tooth”, whereby the baby tooth is retained while the adult replacement is coming through behind it.
 Sometimes, we are able to monitor the situation and take a wait and see approach.
 However, other times, we will need to “help” the baby tooth to come out, thereby not impinging on the adult tooth development.